bitfinexcom/hypertele/README.md

 telnet localhost 1337
 ```

 A server key can also be specified using `-s` CLI arg.
-Similarly, keyfile can be passed under `-k` CLI arg.
+Similarly, identity can be passed under `-i` CLI arg.

 ```
-hypertele -p 1337 -s PUBKEY_FROM_SERVER -k keypair.json
+hypertele -p 1337 -s PUBKEY_FROM_SERVER -i keypair.json
 telnet localhost 1337
 ```